tycharlie99/tycharlie99.github.io/posts/google-drive-download-merge/index.md

 ---
-title: "Google Drive Downloaded Files Merge"
+title: "Merging Split Downloads from Google Drive"
-description: "How to deal with the multiple zip files downloaded from Google Drive."
+description: "How to handle and merge split downloads from Google Drive more efficiently."
 publishedDate: 2024-10-18
 categories: ["Tech"]
 tags: []